infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 This workflow showcases complex decision-making and communication between multiple parties.

 {% callout type="note"  %}

 We have the ability to dispatch [external signals](/docs/workflows/signals) to a workflow to inform it of an event or change.
 A signal is a type of [serializable](/docs/references/serializability) object.
 For a workflow to receive and process a signal, it needs to be equipped with a [channel](/docs/workflows/signals#implementing-channels).

 {% /callout  %}

 This example with the `PaymentWorkflow`` demonstrates that a workflow can launch another [sub-workflow](/docs/workflows/syntax#dispatch-a-child-workflow), either in a synchronous or asynchronous manner.
 This capability unlocks endless possibilities.

 ## Reporitories examples

-- "Hello World": a simple workflow with 2 sequential task. ([java](https://github.com/infiniticio/infinitic-example-java-hello-world), [kotlin](https://github.com/infiniticio/infinitic-example-kotlin-hello-world))
+- *Hello World*: a simple workflow with 2 sequential task. ([java](https://github.com/infiniticio/infinitic-example-java-hello-world), [kotlin](https://github.com/infiniticio/infinitic-example-kotlin-hello-world))
-- "Booking Workflow": a saga pattern implementation with three tasks. ([java](https://github.com/infiniticio/infinitic-example-java-booking), [kotlin](https://github.com/infiniticio/infinitic-example-kotlin-booking))
+- *Booking Workflow*: a saga pattern implementation with three tasks. ([java](https://github.com/infiniticio/infinitic-example-java-booking), [kotlin](https://github.com/infiniticio/infinitic-example-kotlin-booking))
-- "Loyalty Workflow": A loyalty program with points updated through methods. ([java](https://github.com/infiniticio/infinitic-example-java-loyalty), [kotlin](https://github.com/infiniticio/infinitic-example-kotlin-loyalty))
+- *Loyalty Workflow*: A loyalty program with points updated through methods. ([java](https://github.com/infiniticio/infinitic-example-java-loyalty), [kotlin](https://github.com/infiniticio/infinitic-example-kotlin-loyalty))
-- "Sync Workflow": this workflow continuously receives events, with each event initiating a sequence of three tasks.
+- *Sync Workflow*: this workflow continuously receives events, with each event initiating a sequence of three tasks.
 These tasks must be completed before the workflow can proceed to handle the next event ([java](https://github.com/infiniticio/infinitic-example-java-loyalty-signals))